Winfield Dunn Center – Austin Peay Governors

 The Dunn Center is a multi-purpose arena and seats 7,257.
 Most sports fans know it as the home of Governors basketball, but the Harlem Globetrotters have also played at Dunn Arena, visiting in early 2014.
 In 1976, Lynyrd Skynyrd brought their immensely popular Southern Rock show to Dunn Arena.
 Musical acts of all genres have played the Dunn Center since its 1975 opening, proving it’s a great concert venue, as well.

-Other than the option to purchase some of MC's Sweet Roasted Nuts when you first enter the main atrium area of Dunn Arena (as referenced in the "Atmosphere" section), you will find the standard menu board of concession sustenance.
+Other than the option to purchase some of MC’s Sweet Roasted Nuts when you first enter the main atrium area of Dunn Arena, you will find the standard menu board of concession sustenance.
 I give a bonus star for the ability to buy two hot dogs and two sodas for well under $20.

 The game presentation is traditional without being boring.
 It’s also creative, while at the same time paying homage to small-college basketball.
 Intimate, yet grand enough to be intimidating if the building is full.